Updated February 9, 2026

 Most companies should plan for:

 Licensing is predictable.
-Total cost depends on the scope.
+The total cost depends on the scope.

 The value often comes from: